AGITG Innovation Fund

 An amount of $200,000 has been identified to support a new AGITG sponsored research study.
 The amount and duration of funding for individual projects will be determined as part of the application process.

 Applications will be reviewed and prioritised by the Grants Committee, which will provide a recommendation for funding to the Board.

 Management of the research funding application process is delegated to the Chief Executive Officer.

-- Build research capacity for the AGITG
+- Capacity building for AGITG

 - The research proposal is led by at least one AGITG Member with a minimum of 12 months membership.

 To view the conditions of funding, please request an application form.

 2019 WINNER – INNOVATION FUND

 |Professor Peter Gibbs was awarded the 2019 Innovation Fund grant.
 He received $200,000 to conduct the pilot study, ‘An organoid sensitivity testing driven umbrella study for patients with refractory metastatic colorectal cancer.|